Harlow Dental Family & Cosmetic Dentistry

 4. Gum Issues or Receding Gums

-Gum inflammation or recession as a result of gingivitis can expose tooth roots, causing sharp sensitivity and discomfort.
+Gum inflammation or recession due to gingivitis can expose tooth roots, leading to sharp sensitivity and discomfort.
 In more serious cases (periodontitis), infections can create deep pockets around teeth that harbor bacteria and can even contribute to bone loss.
 Prompt treatment keeps gum disease from advancing and helps restore comfort.

 What Same-Day Emergency Dental Care Includes